TOOLS

 Adobe Analytics

-The EE Business Shop was to undergo a migration from its legacy to CMS to a custom CMS, for strategic reasons.
+The EE Business Shop was to undergo a migration from its legacy CMS to a custom CMS, for strategic reasons.
 During this time, as a product design team we had a limited time-window to conduct and extract existing research to produce a new optimised journey that would lead to improved order conversion.
 This involved an intensive process of discovery, ideation and testing with strategic thinking in order to execute an improved journey in such a limited timeframe.

 68.5%